PETER & DONNA THOMAS

 |Classes & Exhibits||Home|

 Hetch Hetchy Flora - a collection of wildflowers painted on May 22, 2013 (2013) Donna Thomas.
 30 copies.
 11.5 by 8.25 by 1.5 inches.
 20 accordion pages.
 Nine watercolor paintings of wildflowers, one water color painting of Hetch Hetchy Reservoir from O'Shaughnessy Dam, one watercolor painted map, five ornamental pages of handwritten and rubricated text.
 Donna's original art work was reproduced by digital printing processes onto Peter's handmade paper.
 Those pages were then sewn onto larger sheets of loft dried granite-like paper Peter made for the book.
 The book is bound between blue moroccan leather boards.
 Both front and back covers have wooden replicas of a plant press used in the early twentieth century by botanist Willis Jepson.
 The book comes in a blue cloth clamshell box. $875.00

-Special copies can be made to order with a suite of 10 prints that includs the 9 botanical paintings and the landscape painting of Hetch Hetchy, in a handmade paper folder. $1275.00
+Special copies can be made to order with a suite of 10 prints that includs the 9 botanical prints and the landscape of Hetch Hetchy, in a handmade paper folder enclosed in the clamshell box. $1275.00

 The prospectus text follows the pictures.